Means of Grace- Giving

 And my God will supply every need of yours according to his riches in glory in Christ Jesus.
 Philippians 4:15, 17, 19 ESV

 Consider who you can bless today: a family member, a church member, a neighbor, or co-worker and be God’s vessel that brings His love to others.
+What do you sense the Holy Spirit nudging you to do?
 Leave the excuses behind and step into this means of grace.